beckerg/clp/README.md

 By default, integer option argument conversion accepts a single-letter suffix and modifies the result of the conversion by either the IEC or SI multiplier as specified by the first letter of the allowed suffixes [kmgtpezyKMGTPEZY] (using lower-case for IEC and upper-case for SI suffixes).
-Similarly, the time_t converter accepts suffixes from the set of [smhwdyc] for seconds, minutes, hours, days, years, and centuries.
 You can disable this behavior by either defining your own option argument conversion functions, or compiling with -Dclp_suftab_default=clp_suftab_none.

+Similarly, the time_t converter accepts suffixes from the set of [smhwdyc] for seconds, minutes, hours, week, days, years, and centuries.
 ```

 ### Example 2 - Semi-Custom Option Argument Conversion
-The simplest way to enforce an upper and lower bound on the jobs variable from
+The simplest way to enforce an upper and lower bound on the _jobs_ variable from
-example one is to leverage the CLP_CVT_XX() macro to generate a named conversion
+example one is to leverage the _CLP_CVT_XX()_ macro to generate a named conversion
 function with the specified bounds.
 Here we use it to define a function named
-"clp_cvt_cvtjobs()" which will restrict the value of jobs to the interval [1,10].
+_clp_cvt_cvtjobs()_ which will restrict the value of jobs to the interval [1,10].

 ```